-On the 25th September, 1935 on a stormy night, a group of young men, with some of more advanced years, met in a loft in Hercus Loan used by the local Scout troop.
+On a stormy night in September 1935, a group of young men, with some of more advanced years, met in a loft in Hercus Loan used by the local scout troop.

-There were some still well recognised names among their number, George Colville, Bill Caird, Simon Clark, Alexander Maxwell and Malcolm Kirk to name a few.
-Success and enthusiasm created by the 1935 Riding of the Marches had kindled within them a local patriotism which they felt many other local inhabitants also possessed and which they wished to express through the medium of an annual Festival.
+There were some well recognised names among their number, George Colville, Bill Caird, Simon Clark, Alexander Maxwell and Malcolm Kirk to name a few.
+The success of the 1935 Riding of the Marches had kindled within them a local patriotism, which they felt many townsfolk also possessed and which they wished to express through an annual Festival.

 The idea of having an annual Festival, without infringing upon the ceremony of the Riding of the Marches, became an instantaneous success.
 There has since that time arisen a pride excelling all the dreams and hopes of those men who met in the loft all those years ago.